shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

 <https://en.m.wikipedia.org/wiki/A_Dynamical_Theory_of_the_Electromagnetic_Field>`_
 (`pdf <https://www.jstor.org/stable/108892>`_).
 The original formulation uses differential expressions, as opposed to the modern vector formulation proposed by Mr. Heaviside.
-We had no concept of vectors in 1865!
+There was no concept of vectors in 1865.

 Equations of Mr. Heaviside
 --------------------------